 Frames can make or break a piece of art.
 There’s a reason why art galleries choose certain frames for their collections — even a priceless Picasso would look cheap in a frame from a discount store.

 You don’t have to have an art gallery budget to make your art look priceless, though.
-Floater frames are designed to mimic the look of fine art in a gallery, but for a fraction of the price.
+Canvas frames and floater frames are designed to mimic the look of fine art in a gallery, but for a fraction of the price.

 What Are Floater Frames?